Growing, Learning, Leading – Together

 Our Mission

-Educating children and youth and strengthening families in a bilingual, multicultural environment.
+To educate children and youth and strengthen families in a bilingual, multicultural environment.

 CentroNía is a community-based organization nationally recognized for its award-winning early childhood education programs, professional development for educators, and comprehensive family support services delivered in a bilingual, multicultural environment.
 Since our founding in 1986, we have grown from a single center serving just 15 children to six locations – four in Washington, D.C., two in Montgomery County, Maryland, and another in development – reaching more than 3,700 beneficiaries across the region.
 Over 90% of the families we serve are low-income, demonstrating our ongoing commitment to improving access to early learning for working families.